factory51/gig/task_3/README.md

 ```

-- Orders items have a specific type, this is modelled in `item_types`, it indicates if the user is buying an ablum or a track on its own.
+- Orders items have a specific type, this is modelled in `item_types`, it indicates if the user is buying an album or a track on its own.

 ```
 +--------------+------------------+